rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 | Config URL       | String  | `com.rakuten.tech.mobile.inappmessaging.configurl`       | ❌         | 🚫      |
 | Debugging        | boolean | `com.rakuten.tech.mobile.inappmessaging.debugging`       | ✅         | `false` |

+#### **Enable and disable the SDK remotely**
+We recommend, as good engineering practice, that you integrate with a remote config service so that you can fetch an e.g. `Enable_IAM_SDK` feature flag and use its value to dynamically enable/disable the SDK without making an app release.
+There are many remote config services on the market, both free and paid.

 ### #5 <a name="info-provider"></a> Creating UserInfoProvider.
 Create a new class in your project that implements the following class:
 ```kotlin